Another World (video game): Development

 After 17 months of development, Chahi was only about one-third finished with the game, and realized that this rate would have been impractical.
 He began to take steps to simplify the development, including reusing background graphics and creating building blocks that allowed him to focus more on the game's puzzles.
 At the same time, he began to seek a publisher for the game.
 He first spoke to his former employer, Delphine Software, but also sought other distributors.
-One, Virgin Interactive, was favourable to Chahi's game but had suggested that he change it to a point-and-click style adventure game.
+One, Virgin, was favourable to Chahi's game but had suggested that he change it to a point-and-click style adventure game.
 Chahi had considered changing the game in line with this request but realized "the effort to do this would have been too huge, and some friends who played the game loved it."
 Ultimately, he accepted Delphine's offer in June 1991, and set a tentative release date in November.
 To meet this deadline, Chahi used storyboards to sketch out the rest of the game's plot, balancing the overall pacing of the game.
 One ending captured on these storyboards, but abandoned, was Lester becoming the leader of the alien world.
 Chahi also argued for his own cover art for the game even with the time crunch for release; he had been disappointed in cover art that was foisted on his games by previous publishers and insisted he be allowed to create it for this game.
 The game was finished in 1991, which inspired the game's tagline: "It took six days to create the Earth.
 Another World took two years"; Chahi noted his own exhaustion at completing this project is mirrored in the near-death of Lester at the end of the game.

 Upon publishing, Delphine did not perform a playtest of the full game, only having previously tested the first portion of the game.
 Delphine's U.S. publisher Interplay undertook a full playtest and Chahi fixed a number of bugs that arose from this.
 Interplay had also requested additional changes in the game, including making the game longer and changing the game's introduction music.
 Chahi was adamant about retaining the game's opening music, and had attempted to change Interplay's minds by sending them an "infinite fax", a looped piece of paper, with the message "keep the original intro music" on it.
 Only when Delphine's lawyer got involved and told Interplay they legally could not change the music did Interplay relax this requirement.